enrightc/The-Gourmet-Cake-Club/README.md

   - Reviewed CSS properties for the background image.
   - Identified that the "fixed" value in the background property was causing the rendering issue.
   - Removed the "fixed" value, resolving the rendering problem but sacrificing the parallax effect.
-  -

 #### Navigation Bar Overlaps Section Headings

-- Issue: When clicking on a link to jump to a specific section of the page, the fixed navigation bar overlaps the headings of that section, making them entirely hidden from view.
+- Issue: When clicking on a link to jump to a specific section of the page, the fixed navigation bar was overlapping the headings of that section, making them entirely hidden from view.
-- Description: The fixed navigation bar does not account for the presence of section headings, causing a visual obstruction when navigating to specific sections.
+- Description: The fixed navigation bar does not account for the presence of section headings, causing a visual obstruction when using links to navigate to specific sections.
 This affects the user experience as essential information becomes concealed, impacting the clarity of the content.
 - Expected Behavior: When the user uses a link to navigate to a section of the page the section sub-headings should be visible without any overlap or obstruction from the navigation bar.
 - Steps to Reproduce:
-  - Navigate to any page with multiple sections.
+  - Navigate to Cake of the Month page.
-  - Click on a link in the fixed navigation bar to jump to a specific section.
+  - Click on the "Jump to receipe".
+  - Observe that when the page jumps to the recipe section that subheadings are hidden by the navigation bar.
 - investigation and Solution:
-  - Added padding to the top of the container.
+  - Added padding to the top of the receipe section container.
 Now when the user clicks the links the relevant headings are visible.

 ### Known Bugs (unresolved)

 #### Hover State Reset After Modal Closure

-Issue: After clicking the call-to-action button on the bottom of the landing page that opens a modal and subsequently closing the modal, the button's hover state is not reset immediately.
+- Issue: After clicking the call-to-action button on the bottom of the landing page that opens a modal and subsequently closing the modal, the button's hover state is not reset immediately.
-Description: The hover state of the button fails to reset after closing the modal, resulting in the button not displaying the expected blue color when hovered over.
+- Description: The hover state of the button fails to reset after closing the modal, resulting in the button not displaying the expected blue color when hovered over.
 However, clicking elsewhere on the page resolves this issue, and the button regains its proper hover behavior.
-Expected Behavior: The buttons hover state should reset immediately after closing the modal, providing a seamless and expected user experience.
+- Expected Behavior: The buttons hover state should reset immediately after closing the modal, providing a seamless and expected user experience.
-Steps to Reproduce:
+- Steps to Reproduce:
 Click the button to open the modal.
 Close the modal.
 Hover over the button and observe the hover state.